JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

-Having the receiver as the return value, you can easily include `apply` into call chains for more complex processing.
+Another use case for `apply` is to include `apply` in multiple call chains for more complex processing.

 ### also

-**The context object** is available as an argument (`it`). **The return value** is the object itself.
+- **The context object** is available as an argument (`it`).
+- **The return value** is the object itself.

-`also` is good for performing some actions that take the context object as an argument.
-Use `also` for actions that need
+[`also`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/also.html) is useful for performing some actions that take
+the context object as an argument.
+Use `also` for actions that need a reference to the object rather than its properties
-a reference to the object rather than its properties and functions, or when you don't want to shadow the `this` reference
-from an outer scope.
+and functions, or when you don't want to shadow the `this` reference from an outer scope.

-When you see `also` in the code, you can read it as "_and also do the following with the object._"
+When you see `also` in code, you can read it as "_and also do the following with the object._"

 ```kotlin
 fun main() {